 Bank of America® Cash Rewards credit card: Best for cash back

-- This card offers 3% back on gas purchases, 2% back on spending at grocery stores and wholesale clubs up to $2,500 in combined spending per quarter, and 1% on all other spending.
+- This card offers 3% back on choice category purchases (gas, online shopping, dining, travel, drug stores, or home improvement/furnishings) and 2% back on spending at grocery stores and wholesale clubs up to $2,500 in combined spending per quarter, and 1% on all other spending.